Ahsankt/High-Volts-Music-Shop/README.md

 - **Read**: Users can browse and view the details of products.
 - **Update**: Admins can update product qty (e.g., name, description, price).
 - **Delete**: Admin

+Instrumental Shop: A full-stack e-commerce application for selling music gear, built with the MERN stack and Stripe for payments.

+Musical Instrument Shop: A design of an online musical instrument store where users can search and place orders for musical instruments online.

+Node.js Documentation: Official documentation for Node.js, a runtime environment for building server-side applications.

+Express.js Documentation: A minimal and flexible Node.js web application framework for building APIs and server-side applications.

+MongoDB: A NoSQL database, commonly used with Node.js for storing and managing product data.

+MDN Web Docs - JavaScript: Comprehensive resources and tutorials for learning JavaScript.